 TV Movie | Not Rated | | Biography, Drama, War

-In the mid-1960s, President Johnson and his foreign-policy team debate the decision to withdraw from or escalate the war in Vietnam.
+In the mid 1960s, President Lyndon B. Johnson (Sir Michael Gambon) and his foreign-policy team debate the decision to withdraw from or escalate the war in Vietnam.

 As Governor George Wallace.
 He previously played Wallace in George Wallace (1997), also directed by John Frankenheimer.
 The footage of Wallace on television is from Sinise's performance in that mini-series.
 In the scene right afterwards, he is also shown taking a publicity shot with Lyndon B. Johnson (Sir Michael Gambon), then talking to Johnson, then ending with a press conference.

 This is a heavily-defended target in a very populated area.